Dujo46/MIMEKit/README.md

 And hey!
 This is the first package I have created; any advice would be appreciated.
 Contact me if you have any tips, advice, or want to contribute!

 ## Usage
-The primary use case for this package will likely be the creation of `eml` and `emtpl` documents with text and attachments that open as a draft, ready to send, in an email client.
+The primary use case for this package will likely be the creation of `eml` and `emltpl` documents with text and attachments that open as a draft, ready to send, in an email client.
 Actual behavior is platform and email client-dependent based on their implementation of the MIME standard.

 ### Example
 The following example does the following: